 The layout was largely dictated by a daisy wheel with 14 points, drawn on the floor surface itself before the post when into position.
 (We almost lost the original lines that were drawn last year, but thankfully we were able to trace over the pencil lines with a marker and careful eye.)
 The daisy wheel has a long and fascinating history all to itself, by the way, but this is neither the time nor place for that.
 Let’s just say it’s geometrical magic.
 (See the bottom of this page for a taste of what you can do with a daisy wheel.)

-Anyway, the lines of the daisy wheel indicate the angle of the stair risers, but not necessarily the exact position of the mortises.
+Anyway, the lines of the daisy wheel indicate the angle of the stair risers projecting out of the post, but not necessarily the exact position of the mortises.
 We had some wiggle room there.
 Using a level or stick held against the post, I sighted down to the lines and held the level parallel to said lines.
 Holding the level carefully in position, I moved it either towards or away from the previous mortise, attempting to achieve a consistent spacing, but avoiding the pitfalls of being too close to the edge of the wood as the mortises spiraled around the post.

 Drilling Mortises in the Center Post